Colour guard: Rendering honours and Maneuvering

 The colour guard renders honours when the national anthem is played or sung, when passing in review during a parade, or in certain other circumstances.
 In these cases, the unit and departmental flags salute by dipping (leaning the flag forward).
 However, with the exception of a response to a naval salute, the United States national flag renders no salute.
 This is enshrined in the United States Flag Code and U.S. law.

 In the U.S. military, individuals or units passing or being passed by uncased (unfurled) colours render honours when outdoors.
 Individuals who are not part of any formation begin the hand salute when the colours are six paces distant and hold it until they have passed six paces beyond the colours.

 Civilians are expected to stand at the position of attention with their right hand placed over their heart for the same period, and the hand salute applies to uniformed organizations as well (specifically the Boy Scouts of America and Girl Scouts of the USA).
 Since recently, veterans are expected to hand salute the colours too, like their military counterparts including personnel not in uniform.

+Vatican City

+In the Swiss Guard, the bearer of the colours is the sergeant major of the guard.
+On such occasions, he is protected by two guardsmen (one to either side, ranked at either corporal or vice-corporal) carrying flame-bladed swords in place of the Guard's nominal ceremonial weapon, the halberd.

+In film and television

+"On Guard: A Story of American Youth" is 2023 documentary film directed by Allen Otto and executive produced by Jim Czarnecki.
+The film premiered at the 2023 Philadelphia Latino Film Festival.
+The film follows the journey of an all-female colour guard team at Bel Air High School whose goal is to qualify for the 2020 WGI World Championships, which were ultimately canceled due to the COVID-19 pandemic, with a performance dedicated to the victims of the 2019 El Paso Shooting.

+Contemporary Color is a 2016 documentary film directed by Turner Ross and Bill Ross IV.
+The film was produced as a collaboration between David Byrne, Michael Gottwald, Dan Janvey and Josh Penn.